build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

     // Initialize the TCP Transport.
     let tcp = TcpTransport::create(&ctx).await?;

-    // We know network address of the node with an Outlet, we also know that Outlet lives at "outlet"
+    // We know the network address of the node with an Outlet, we also know that the Outlet is
-    // address at that node.
+    // running at Ockam Worker address "outlet" on that node.

     let route_to_outlet = route![(TCP, "127.0.0.1:4000"), "outlet"];